 - Making memory jars with special objects or pictures

-- Lighting a candle, perhaps in a special (safe!) area of the house with pictures of the person.
+- Lighting a candle in a special and safe area of the house with pictures of the person

-Making a folder or book from the best condolence cards or those written by guests at the funeral. (which they can be asked to write especially for this purpose).
+You could consider helping them to make a folder or book from condolence cards or those written by guests at the funeral.

-Giving them something precious from the person who has died.
+Giving them something precious belonging to the person who has died.

-In particular, Birthdays, Christmases and anniversaries are important times to mark.
+Birthdays, Christmases and anniversaries will be important times to mark.